nrfconnect/sdk-nrf/applications/matter_bridge/README.rst

 The Matter bridge device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.11ax (Wi-Fi 6) network.
 You can use this application as a reference for creating your own application.

+See :ref:`ug_matter_overview_bridge` for more information about the Matter bridge specification and architecture.

 Requirements
 ************